jchai01/resize-photo-script/README.md

 ### Description
 A shell script that this resizes all images in a folder to a certain aspect ratio, adding a black border/padding to images to that isn't the correct espect ratio.
+Useful for things like uploading multiple images to Instagram without the photos getting cropped.

 ### Pre-requisites
 Install ImageMagick.
 This enables the "convert" command to work.